artificial-scientist-lab/PyTheus/README.md

 All experiments that our package is applied to can be described by a graph.
 When describing state creation using SPDC each edge can be interpreted as a pair-creation.
 In this case all edges of the complete graph can be considered physically legitimate.
 When describing other experiments edges can be interpreted differently.
 Not every edge will be physically meaningful.
-Consequentially there are constraints on which connections of the complete graph are used in the optimization.
+Consequently there are constraints on which connections of the complete graph are used in the optimization.

 *(A) Single Photon Sources and Input Photons*